* U.S. factory data much weaker than expected

 Charter Communications Inc is discussing raising its bid for Time Warner Cable Inc as soon as in the next two weeks, according to people familiar with the matter, a move that could pressure its reluctant rival ahead of a proxy deadline.
-TWC shares rose 1 percent to $134.56.
+TWC shares shed 0.6 percent to $136.20.

 Britain's Smith & Nephew is to buy ArthroCare Corp for $1.7 billion in cash to strengthen its treatments for sports injuries, an area growing faster than its main replacement hips and knees business.
 ArthroCare shares rose 8.5 percent to $49.25.